 In the past, the FP&A function operated like a reporting engine—collecting data and producing monthly summaries.
 Now, we’re being asked to serve as interpreters of the business.
 That means understanding not only the numbers but also the operational context behind them.

-In my team’s case, that means sitting alongside all business departments, such as marketing and sales, to understand how campaigns perform or how pricing decisions are implemented in real-time.
+For us, that means sitting alongside all business departments, such as marketing and sales, to understand how campaigns perform or how pricing decisions are implemented in real-time.
 We’re not there to police spending—we’re there to help inform decision-making.

 It’s a different kind of partnership.
 When a department lead asks, “Can we afford this?” the answer isn’t just a yes or no. It’s “Here’s what it means for margin, for growth, and for our next funding cycle.”
 That’s where we become part of the strategy.
-It’s this mindset change—from financial reporter to strategic partner—that’s redefining the value of FP&A.
+It’s this mindset change (from financial reporter to strategic partner) that’s redefining the value of FP&A.

 Cutting Through KPI Overload